yume-chan/ya-webadb/libraries/struct/README.md

 A C-style structure serializer and deserializer.
 Written in TypeScript and highly takes advantage of its type system.

 **WARNING:** The public API is UNSTABLE.
-If you have any questions, please open an issue.
+Open a GitHub discussion if you have any questions.

 ## Installation